grafik-agency/wpengine-pipe/README.md

 The script will create a backup of your site before pushing.
 After that it will unzip the artifact and push it to the repo forcefully.

+## Tips

+- Backup notificaitons are sent to the git email
-You can get the install ID by via the wpengine API.
+- You can get the install ID by via the wpengine API.